Libeau Family Book Update

 Privacy of Living People, and online publication

-This is a very important issue.
 The Personal Data of living people - which includes their birth date, birth year, name, birth place, marriage place, spouse’s name - is protected by law in many countries including New Zealand.
 It is unethical - and may even be illegal - to publish data of living people who have not personally consented.

 The 2012 book contains a lot of Personal Data of living people and we do not have evidence of who may have consented to their data being published.
 For example, contributors may have given details of their living relatives, including their children, without obtaining consent.